AhmedHassanNoor/musicdb-app/README.md

 # musicdb-app

-## Getting Started
+## To get this app running, there's 2 steps that needs to be completed

-First, run the api server:
+#Step 1: run the api server:

-cd into api/
+Aftter cloning the repo, cd into api/

+Then run...

 ```bash